-Category 1: staff salaries
+Category 1: staff salaries general

-- 37. (1) Category 1 costs are comprised of staff salaries, including - (a) statutory maternity pay, statutory paternity pay and statutory adoption pay (including statutory shared parental pay), - (b) statutory sick pay, and - (c) necessary costs of replacement employees to cover employees on long-term sick leave. - (2) Category 1 costs are to be paid directly by the Commission, rather than being paid by the member and recovered from the Commission. - (3) Category 1 costs are to be paid into an account in a financial institution - (a) for which the employee is the sole signatory, or - (b) for which the employee and the employee's spouse, civil partner or cohabitant are the sole signatories.
+- 37. (1) Category 1 costs are comprised of staff salaries, including - (a) contractual maternity pay, statutory maternity pay, contractual paternity pay, statutory paternity pay, contractual adoption pay and statutory adoption pay (including statutory shared parental pay), - (b) contractual sick pay, statutory sick pay, - (c) payments made to a temporary work agency in respect of the salary of an agency worker, and - (d) staff costs associated with home working arrangements, such as the tax-free homeworking allowance. - (2) Category 1 costs are to be paid directly by the Commission, rather than being paid by the member and recovered from the Commission. - (3) Category 1 costs are to be paid into an account in a financial institution- - (a) for which the employee is the sole signatory, or - (b) for which the employee and the employee's spouse, civil partner or cohabitant are the sole signatories, or - (c) operated by or on behalf of a temporary work agency.